GeorgeWebDevCy/tcnapp-connector/readme.txt

 Activation seeds hidden products for the Blue, Gold, Platinum, and Black tiers (if missing) and keeps their pricing/categories synced with admin defaults.
 Use the **TCN Membership Level** drop-down on other products to link them to tiers manually.

 == Changelog ==
+= 0.3.38 =
+* Feature: Add a `/gn/v1/profile/avatar` REST endpoint that stores uploaded profile photos in the Media Library, updates avatar metadata, and returns the refreshed `/wp/v2/users/me` payload for the mobile app.
+* Enhancement: Document the avatar upload workflow and surface an API tester preset so administrators can review the required headers, payload, and response format.

 = 0.3.37 =
 * Maintenance: Sync `readme.txt` with the project README and bump the plugin version for distribution.